GregHolmes/guest-writer/articles/2018-10-12-top-php-libraries-you-should-know.markdown

 #### Carbon (datetime handling)

-[Carbon](https://carbon.nesbot.com/) is a simple PHP API extension for DateTime.
+[Carbon](https://carbon.nesbot.com/) is a simple PHP API extension for DateTime containing a vast number of functions making date and time retrieval and manipulation much easier for developers in their projects.

 In order to make use of the library, a simple composer command is required: